 The prayers are prepared locally for each occasion.
 The following examples may be adapted or used as appropriate.

-Drawn close to the heart of God, we offer these prayers for the church, the world, and all who are in need.
+Led by the Spirit, let us turn to God in prayer for the church, the world, and all those in need.

 A brief silence.